xhermosilla/neocoder/packages/java/neo-ms-auth-api/README.md

 ### Configuration

 The service requires some basic configurations, such as the secret key for tokens and other environment parameters.
-You can set these configurations on the `applications.properties` file located at the src/main/resources folder:
+You can set these configurations on the `application.properties` file located at the src/main/resources folder:

 - #### Auth service configuration
 auth.token.secretKey= -